fabcolonna/Spotbar/README.md

 cd frontend && yarn install && cd ..
 ```

 You should now be back in the root directory.
 In here, run `yarn dev` to run the app.
+But **NOT** before you read the rest of this file!

 ### Spotify API

 This app relies on Spotify API.
 By logging into the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) you can get the authentication details that this app requires (Client ID & Client SECRET).
-Setup your `.env` file in the `backend/` directory using the `.env.example` file provided, and you should be good to go.
+Setup your `.env` file in the root directory using the reference `.env.example` file provided, and you should be good to go.

 ## Built With